Call for Collaborators

-We’re thrilled to announce our call for collaborators!
-But here’s the thing…
+We’re thrilled to announce our second call for collaborators!

 We’re doing things a little differently.

 Second, composers will apply in teams.
-The applicant will propose a new piece they want to write (we’ll premiere it) and two existing works by their colleagues.
-We’ll play all three pieces together in Portland and Seattle during our 2017–2018 season.
+The applicant will propose a new piece they want to write and two existing works by their colleagues.
+We’ll play all three pieces together during our 2018–2019 season.

-Finally, the selected team will be announced by June 30, 2017.
-Even if your proposal is not selected this year, we will keep your music in mind for future concerts.
+Finally, the selected team will be announced by July 1, 2018.
+Even if your proposal is not selected this year, we will keep your music in mind for inclusion in our future concerts!

 Thanks for your interest in collaborating with Sound of Late!
 We look forward to listening to your music.Apply Now